Cristina

 I recall check-points experiences, nasty, sometime absurd, but most of all I recall the feeling of crossing the borders.

-As a child, I spent whole summers hanging out at my grandmother’s small town mountain coffee place.
+As a child, I spent whole summers hanging out at my grandmother’s village coffee place.

 In the morning, after having milked their cows, attenders would come for a glass of wine and a chat.